richardgill/unicode-hex-input-fix/README.md

 Install: `cp unicode-hex-input-fixed-british.keylayout ~/Library/Keyboard\ Layouts/`

+Go to login screen for mac and remove the other input so you're just left with this one.

 # Unicode Hex Input fixed

 MacOS's built-in Unicode Hex Input layout has a bug where all characters with